-Read on after the break for more details of Project Meganom's masterplan
+Read on after the break for more details of Meganom's masterplan

-One of the key features of the masterplan is to improve transport facilities across, along and around the Moscow River.
-Project Meganom's design includes a proposal to develop the infrastructure of local metro, bus and tram routes and water transport, a network of active corridors to develop walking and cycling infrastructure both along and on the way to the river, and a series of ports which will connect the major nodes of their masterplan with a ferry and high-speed water transport.
+One of the key features of the masterplan is to improve transport facilities across, along, and around the Moscow River.
+Meganom's design includes a proposal to develop the infrastructure of local metro, bus, and tram routes and water transport, a network of active corridors to develop walking and cycling infrastructure both along and on the way to the river, and a series of ports which will connect the major nodes of their masterplan with a ferry and high-speed water transport.

-The proposal aims to transform river embankments into public spaces along the length of the river, which offer space for communication and creativity, education and cultural activities.
-On the Stroginskaya floodplain for example, these linear green spaces will be punctuated by six sport and recreational "magnets" that serve as nodes at the river's key points.
+The proposal aims to transform river embankments into public spaces along the length of the river, which offer space for communication and creativity, education, and cultural activities.
+On the Stroginskaya floodplain, for example, these linear green spaces will be punctuated by six sports and recreational "magnets" that serve as nodes at the river's key points.

-To find out more about the proposal by Project Meganom, visit the competition website here.
-For more on the work of Project Meganom, check out ArchDaily's interview from last year's Moscow Urban Forum here.
+For more on the work of Meganom, check out ArchDaily's interview from 2014 Moscow Urban Forum.